datajoint/element-array-ephys/docs/src/concepts.md

 ## Roadmap

+Future additions to this element will add functionality to support large (> 48 hours) neuropixel recordings via an overlapping segmented processing approach.
 Further development of this Element is community driven.
 Upon user requests we will continue adding features to this Element.